 Prop.
 65 is Stricter Than Any Other Agency or Trade Group

 When you compare the standards from Prop.
 65 in terms of lead and the rest of the industry, you realize very quickly that California is very serious about lead.
-Here are the established oral limits for lead based on daily dosages of the finished product:
+Here are the established oral limits for lead based on daily dosages of the finished product.
+This will not affect the daily values or ingredient statements of the product.

 - California Prop.
 65 for Reproductive Toxin allows for 0.5 ug/day of lead